AUDIENCE FEEDBACK (UK Premiere, 2023)

 I’ve ended up presenting both acceptance and non-acceptance as an illustration of views and the responses/reactions which one might expect without being (again, hopefully) stereotypical.
 I was also very clear that the play was not about humour and for searching for humour within it.
 If there was an occasion to smile or to laugh it came naturally from either genuine interaction between people and potentially in performance from (perhaps) an audience member being uncomfortable or challenged, not knowing how to react, to process situations and the relationships presented.

 I am more than mindful that this play just touches the surface and that was intentional.
 The facets, the issues are too varied and complex to address every angle, opinion, emotion.
 I think that my approach with the storytelling in having the action spanning just one day, accommodates that.

-Finally, I hope the writing is felt to be supportive, constructive and adds a positive contribution to the whole narrative concerning crossdressing.
-In doing so, I also sincerely hope that it influences opinions of those outside the community and who have no experience of it, in a way which furthers the hopes and aspirations of those affected by it; that at the very least, people will want to know more, want to understand.
+Finally, I hope the writing is felt to be supportive, constructive and adds a positive contribution to the whole narrative concerning those who are Trans or are exploring their gender identity.
+In doing so, I also sincerely hope that it influences opinions of those outside the Trans community and who have no experience of it, in a way which furthers the hopes and aspirations of those affected by it; that at the very least, people will want to know more, want to understand.

 Martin Paul Roche (2021)

 NB: The artwork featured is a specially commissioned piece for the play and is by the Russian artist, Victoria Mironenko who currently lives in the UK.

 Present day and the action all takes place within the course of one day (a Saturday).